-Another important rule to remember is that the past participle which is after the verb être should agree with the subject that exists in the passive verb.
-In other words, there is an agreement with the gender and number of the subject of the passive verb and not the person doing the action.
+Another important past participle rule to remember is that it always needs to agree with the gender and number of the subject of the passive verb and not the person doing the action.

-1. When you want to have the subject be the hero of the sentence rather than object use c’est.
+When you want the subject to be the one to carry out the action rather than object, you can use c’est.

 Passive: Le film a été tourné par un étudiant (The film was shot by a student)

-Active: C’est un étuduant qui a tourne le film (It’s a student who made the film)
+Active: C’est un étudiant qui a tourné le film (It’s a student who shot the film)

-2. Another way of avoiding passive is by making use of reflexive verbs.
-When the subject and object are the same thing, we can use verbs that start with -se or -s before the actual verb.
+Another way of avoiding passive voice is by making use of reflexive verbs.
+When you have a sentence in which the subject and object are the same, you can use verbs that require to be preceded with se or s’.

-Les chapeaux se achètent 5 euros chacun (Hats are bought for 5 euros each)
+Les chapeaux s’achètent à 5 euros chacun (The hats are bought for 5 euros each)

 On t’a appelé à la maison (We called you at home)